How-To Guide #0 The All-Electric Home – Make a Plan!

 Available Rebates and Tax Credits

-We hope these guides can help you get started on the path to decarbonizing your home.
+We hope these guides can help you get started on the path to decarbonizing your home and vehicles.
 Your efforts, along with others in the community, will make a big impact on your emissions as well as on those of our town.

 How Your Neighbors Made the Switch